seirdotexe/Steelseries-Gamedac-fixes/README.md

 # The issue

 The Gamedac suffers from bidirectional audio issues.
 Because of this, you can't hear certain sounds unless you're looking directly at them.
-This issue is persisting in a wide range of games, making them all unplayable.
-It seems to offucr in Unreal Engine 3/4 games, but also custom engines like Remedy's Northlight engine.
+This issue is persistent in a wide range of games, making them all unplayable.
+It seems to occur in Unreal Engine 3/4 games the most, but also custom engines like Remedy's Northlight engine are having issues.
 I suspect that the **6-channel** setup of the Gamedac driver is the issue, and there's no other way to fix this other than using third party software.

 # The fix